 Edinburgh Blog Cityvisitor.co.uk blog

-£1.5m houses put Grange street at top of the rankings
+Grange street top of the rankings

 An Edinburgh street where the average home costs £1.5 million has been named as Scotland’s most expensive street.
 Dick Place, in the Grange area of Edinburgh, was top of the list and 13 of the top 20 were also located in Scotland’s capital city.
 The majority of these addresses are in the New Town and Merchiston.